mercadopago/devsite-docs/guides/magento-two/prerequisites.en.md

 >
 > Attention
 >
-> In October 2022, versions of the Mercado Pago module prior to 3.5.0 will be discontinued and will no longer work.
-In addition, in April, credit card brands applied international changes to transactions.
+> All versions of the Mercado Pago module prior to 3.5.0 were discontinued.
 > </br><br/>
 > **Keep your module and your store always up to date so you don't lose sales.**